Skip navigation

 If you haven’t been diagnosed with cancer, test results that show:

-- High levels of AFP may be a sign of cancer of the liver, ovaries, or testicles.
-But having a high AFP level doesn't mean you have cancer or that you will get cancer.
-Liver injury and liver diseases that aren't cancer can also cause high AFP levels.
+• High levels of AFP may be a sign of cancer of the liver, ovaries, or testicles.
+However, high levels could also be a sign of liver injury and liver diseases that aren’t cancer.
 Less often, high levels of AFP may be a sign of other cancers, including lymphoma or lung cancer.
 Your provider will use your medical history and other test results to make a diagnosis.

 If you’re being treated for a cancer that increased your AFP levels, you may be tested several times during treatment.
 Your provider will look at all your AFP test results to see how your levels have changed over time.
 If your results show: